Albert Ernest Pickthorn

 He was admitted to hospital From Ferry Post Camp on the Suez Canal on 24th Feb and then admitted to the 7th Field Ambulance in Ismalia with Sciatica on the same day.
 He was discharged for duty on the 5th Mar 1916, re-joining his Battalion on the same day.

-The battalion left Alexandria on the 16th Mar 1916 landing in Marseilles on the 21st.
-By the 23rd May he was back in hospital (No 2 AGH) with an infection of the middle ear.
-He was transferred to Base 7th June and then again to hospital with the same complaint, this time in Moussont.
-He seems to have left on the 2nd July before travelling to Etaples, arriving in the 5th July.
-Albert returned to duty on the 31st July 1916 and was promoted to Lance Corporal on 13th August.
+The battalion left Alexandria on the 16 Mar 1916 landing in Marseilles on the 21Mar.
+By the 23 May he was back in hospital (No 2 AGH) with an infection of the middle ear.
+He was transferred to Base 7tJun and then again to hospital with the same complaint, this time in Moussont.
+He seems to have left on the 2 Jul before travelling to Etaples, arriving in the 5 Jul.
+Albert returned to duty on t 31 July 1916 and was promoted to Lance Corporal on 13 Aug.
+28 Battalion were part of 7 (Australia) Brigade, 2nd Australia Division.

-He was reported as missing in action between 3rd and 6th Nov, before being officially recorded as killed 26th July 1917.
-28th Bn AIF were engaged at ‘The Maze’ Flers near Albert on the Somme battlefield in early Nov 1916 and as casualties were high it probable that Albert went missing in this fighting.
-He remembered on the Australian Memorial, Villers-Bretonneux, France.
+He was reported as missing in action between 3rd and 6th Nov, before being officially recorded as killed in action (26th July 1917).
+28th Battalion AIF were engaged at ‘The Maze’ Flers near Albert on the Somme battlefield in early Nov 1916 and as casualties were high it probable that Albert went missing in this fighting.
+His remains were not recovered and he is remembered on the Australian Memorial, Villers-Bretonneux, France.

 Additional Information